r-clarkson/271sudoku/README.md

 NOTES ABOUT CODE
 ================

--bugs

-  *the replay button does not always work

-  *can't maximize screen without errors
+-can't maximize screen without errors

--these bugs are because it was my first time learning/using sfml and thus the graphics code is specific to my computer and somewhat bulky/messy
+-it was my first time learning/using sfml and thus the graphics code is specific to my computer and somewhat bulky/messy

 -however, the code for generating/solving a puzzle is efficient and works well (which is the point of the project)